 During the phased period before retirement, participating faculty members retain all of the rights and privileges of active tenured faculty in the Faculty of Arts and Sciences.
-Upon retirement, faculty, emeriti receive rights and privileges in accordance with FAS policy (those rights and privileges in their current form are described elsewhere in this brochure).
+Upon retirement, faculty, emeriti receive rights and privileges in accordance with FAS policy.
+Faculty members retiring from a tenured faculty position after faithful service, on or after age sixty and with at least five years of continuous service immediately preceding retirement, are eligible for emeritus/a status (those rights and privileges in their current form are described elsewhere in this brochure).